lukewelden/hands-on-with-amazon-eks/NOTES.md

 Now let's finish off the CI/CD pipeline.
 First we'll add in a manual approval step.
 In the real world this allows Quality Assurance teams to test the applications in the dev environment thoroughly before they're released into a production environment.
 Then we'll add a stage that deploys the application into the production environment.
 1. Deploy the [cicd-5-deploy-prod.yaml](Infrastructure/cloudformation/cicd/cicd-5-deploy-prod.yaml) CloudFormation template with `aws cloudformation deploy --stack-name <MICROSERVICES_NAME>-api-codecommit-repo --template-file cicd-5-deploy-prod.yaml --parameter-overrides AppName=<MICROSERVICES_NAME>-api --capabilities CAPABILITY_IAM`.
 This template creates a new CodeBuild project which will deploy the application into the production namespace with the `-production` postfix.
 It also adds in a manual approval step.
 2. Make a change to codebase to watch the pipeline in action!

+## Service Mesh with App Mesh
+What is a service mesh?
+> A service mesh is a software layer that handles all communication between services in applications - [AWS](https://aws.amazon.com/what-is/service-mesh/)

+What is App Mesh?
+- Service Mesh in AWS
+- Manages how services communicate
+- Provides deep visibility
+- Plugs into the existing architecture
+- Integrates with other AWS services
+- Control plane is AWS's responsibility

+In this section we're going to:
+- Install the App Mesh Controller
+- Create the Mesh through Kubernetes
+- Create App Mesh Components for Each App
+- Enable Visibility with with X-Ray
+- Run through Retry Policies
+### Installing the App Mesh Controller
+In this section we're going to create the `appmesh-system` namespace, App Mesh CRDs and service accounts/IAM Roles and policies.
+To do so, follow the steps below.
+1. Run the [configure-app-mesh.sh](./Infrastructure/service-mesh/configure-app-mesh.sh).
+This script deploys a CloudFormation Template that creates the IAM Policy that service account is going to use.
+It then creates the service account with eksctl before installing the appmesh-controller with helm.
+2. You can check the deployment with `kubectl get pods -n appmesh-system` and `kubectl logs -n appmesh-system ${pod_name}`
+### Creating the Mesh through Kubernetes
+In this section we're going to create the mesh from the Custom Resource Definitions(CRD).
+The mesh object will be created by the controller once the custom resource is added.
+Then we're going to modify the namespace by adding labels to enable the controller to look at our namespace and create the App Mesh components based on the CRD.
+1. Making sure your in [Infrastructure/service-mesh](Infrastructure/service-mesh) deploy the development mesh with by running `kubectl apply -f development-mesh.yaml`.
+2. Confirm with `kubectl get Mesh` you can also browse to the AWS App Mesh console and view it from there.
+3. Label the namespace to match it with the mesh by `kubectl label namespace development mesh=development-mesh` and `kubectl label namespace development "appmesh.k8s.aws/sidecarInjectorWebhook"=enabled`.
+The last label ensures that the pod is injected with a side car that facilitates internal communication between pods.
+4. Confirm with `kubectl describe namespace development` notice the labels section now contains the above labels.
+### Creating AppMesh Components for Each App
+In this section we're going to create the following three components for each microservice:
+- Virtual Node - Represents the application
+- Virtual Router - Holds logic and rules for the traffic
+- Virtual Service - Used for accessing the application

+The above components will be added by a newer version of the helm chart.
+You can check out the helm charts in each microservice's [helm-v6 directory](clients-api/infra/helm-v6).
+Specifically the [templates/mesh-components.yaml](clients-api/infra/helm-v6/templates/mesh-components.yaml).

+1. Before we can implement new App Mesh components we need to update the microservices IAM permissions.
+Run [create-iam-policy-app-mesh.sh](clients-api/infra/cloudformation/create-iam-policy-app-mesh.sh) in each of the microservice directory.
+2. Up until this point we haven't created a service account for the front end microservice.
+However, we need to do this now as the service will need access to the apis.
+Create a service account with `eksctl create iamserviceaccount --name front-end-iam-service-account --namespace development --cluster eks-acg --attach-policy-arn ${FRONT_END_IAM_POLICY_ARN} --approve`.
+The Arn can be found by checking the outputs of the cloudformation stack that creates it `aws cloudformation describe-stacks --stack development-iam-policy-front-end`
+3. Update the app via the latest helm chart.
+But first grab the latest image of the microservice with `aws ecr list-images --repository-name bookstore.${microservice_name}`.
+Then run `./create.sh development ${image_tag}` from the [${microservice_name}infra/helm-v6](clients-api/infra/helm-v6) directory.
+Do this for all of the microservices.
+4. Then delete the pods for the new components to deploy.
+After the new pods have been created notice that in the READY column there are 2 containers.
+Describe the pod and notice the new `envoy` container.
+Which is the sidecar container we setup in the last step.
+5. You can also run  `kubectl get VirtualNodes -n development` to see the newly created virtual nodes.
+You can also browse to the AWS AppMesg console to view the Virtual Routers, Services, and Nodes.
+Good news!
+We've implemented an AppMesh and now our applications can communicate with one another internally.
+### Enable visibility with XRAY
+Xray is a tracing service for communications between components that integrates with other AWS services and is a serverless service.
+To implement Xray follow the steps below.
+1. Update each microservice's IAM policy to allow Xray permissions by running [create-iam-policy-x-ray.sh](inventory-api/infra/cloudformation/create-iam-policy-x-ray.sh).
+This script simply runs a [cloudformation template](inventory-api/infra/cloudformation/iam-policy-app-x-ray.yaml) that updates the IAM Policy with the permissions needed.
+2. Once the permissions are in place run [x-ray-setup.sh](Infrastructure/service-mesh/x-ray-setup.sh).
+This script updates the appmesh-controller app via a Helm chart.
+Notice the `--set tracing.enabled=true and --set tracing.provider=x-ray` on line 9 and 10.
+3. Delete all of the pods and notice that when they spin back up again there are 3 containers in each pod.
+If you describe the pod there should be a new xray container attached to it.
+4. You can check out Xray on the AWS Console and see how you can use it to troubleshoot communications between applications.
+### Retry Policies
+Retry policies are configured on the Virtual routers, they force a communication to keep retrying between two services when one of the services is unavailable.
+This can be useful if a pod is restarting after an issue.
+Rather than failing the communication it is kept alive until the service is back.
+To configure it follow the steps below.
+1. The retry policy is defined in each microservices helm chart.
+Specifically [mesh-components.yaml](inventory-api/infra/helm-v7/templates/mesh-components.yaml).
+See, `retryPolicy` on line 62.
+2. From the console  run `./create.sh development ${image_tag}` from [inventory-api/infra/helm-v7](inventory-api/infra/helm-v7/).
+This script simply runs the latest version of the helm chart which enables the retry policy.
+3. Do this for all microservices.
+4. You can confirm this from the AppMesh AWS Console in the Virtual routers section.

+## Conclusion
+Wow that was alot!
+If you've followed along with me you will have a fully functioning application running on EKS with a tonne of useful features enabled!
+I hope you had as much fun as I did running through this course!